juji-io/dtlvnative/README.md

 # dtlvnative

-Provides pre-built native dependencies for compiling native version of [Datalevin](https://github.com/juji-io/datalevin) database with GraalVM native image technology.
-This is done by packaging the compiled static C libraries and header files in JAR files.
+Provides pre-built native dependencies for [Datalevin](https://github.com/juji-io/datalevin) database.
+This is done by packaging the compiled static or shared C libraries and header files in JAR files.

 ## License